maratbakirov/outlooktfsconnector/readme.md

 # installation notes

-the installation only works "for current user". i have not fond  the way to remove "for everyone" yet
+the installation only works "for current user". i have not found  the way to remove "for everyone" yet